Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

     python calculateLCAWithFishbase_Claude.py -f blast_results.tsv -o lca_results.tsv --pident 97

+# Dependencies

+    pip install pandas pyarrow fastparquet

+Any version should be fine?

 # Why that Claude in the filename?

 Most of this code is AI-written.
 I've written an initial prototype (minus the NCBI Taxonomy!!!) and gave that to Claude for hardening and making production-ready.
 The orignal, non-AI code lives at calculateLCAWithFishbase.py.
 Same usage if you don't want to trust our AI overlords (I did fix a few bugs Claude had introduced).